JannisHoch/copro/README.rst

 Documentation
 ---------------

-An extensive model documentation including full model API description can be found at http://copro.rtfd.io/
+Extensive model documentation including full model API description can be found at http://copro.rtfd.io/

 Code of conduct and Contributing
 ---------------------------------

 The project welcomes contributions from everyone!
-To make collaborations as pleasent as possible, we expect contributors to the project to abide by the Code of Conduct.
+To make collaborations as pleasant as possible, we expect contributors to the project to abide by the Code of Conduct.

 License
 --------